 First Quarter and Recent Business Highlights

-- Added over 170 new customers to idiCORE™ during the first quarter, ending the quarter with 5,902 customers.
+- Added 44 customers to IDI™ during the first quarter, ending the quarter with 6,592 customers.

-- Added over 10,400 users to FOREWARN® during the first quarter, ending the quarter with 58,831 users.
-Over 140 REALTOR® Associations throughout the U.S. are now contracted to use FOREWARN.
+- Added 9,071 users to FOREWARN® during the first quarter, ending the quarter with 91,490 users.
+Over 200 REALTOR® Associations throughout the U.S. are now contracted to use FOREWARN.

 Use of Non-GAAP Financial Measures

-Management evaluates the financial performance of our business on a variety of key indicators, including non-GAAP metrics of adjusted EBITDA, adjusted gross profit and adjusted gross margin.
-Adjusted EBITDA is a financial measure equal to net loss, the most directly comparable financial measure based on US GAAP, excluding interest expense (income), net, depreciation and amortization, share-based compensation expense, litigation costs and write-off of long-lived assets and others.
+Management evaluates the financial performance of our business on a variety of key indicators, including non-GAAP metrics of adjusted EBITDA, adjusted EBITDA margin, adjusted gross profit and adjusted gross margin.
+Adjusted EBITDA is a financial measure equal to net income (loss), the most directly comparable financial measure based on US GAAP, excluding interest (income) expense, net, income tax expense, depreciation and amortization, share-based compensation expense, litigation costs and write-off of long-lived assets and others.
+We define adjusted EBITDA margin as adjusted EBITDA as a percentage of revenue.
 We define adjusted gross profit as revenue less cost of revenue (exclusive of depreciation and amortization), and adjusted gross margin as adjusted gross profit as a percentage of revenue.